yaptide/yaptide/docs/persistency.md

 1. There will be generated file named after currnet version in migrations/versions
 1. Check the file, there might be some `None` values which needs to be changed.
 Pasting script in chat gpt might be helpful to identify some potential problems.
 1. then run `flask --app yaptide.application db upgrade`
+1. To undo changes and go back to previous version run `flask --app yaptide.application db downgrade`
+1. Commit and push

+### Testing on yap-dev
+1. Pull changes to repository on yap-dev.
+1. Copy volume of postgres database.
+1. In docker-compose.yml modify database configuration to use volume with differnet name